qouteall/immptl/docs/wiki/Miscellaneous.md

 # Miscellaneous

+### Text Translation

+[Contribute text translation on Crowdin](https://crowdin.com/project/immersive-portals-mod).
+Thanks to the translation contributors.

+If you want to add another language, please contact qouteall.

 ### Iris Shader Compatibility

 Immersive Portals mod roughly works with some Iris shaderpacks.
 Not all shaderpacks are compatible (Sildurs Vibrant shader and path tracing shaders are incompatible).